 - Respect for my Surrounding

-Parents are encouraged to support The First Tee Nine Healthy Habits taught by coaches at each class, what they mean and what these behaviors look like at school and at home.
+Parent Expectations: Parents are encouraged to support the First Tee Nine Healthy Habits taught by coaches at each class, what they mean and what these behaviors look like at school and at home.
 Because of the unique First Tee curriculum taught by certified coaches, please do not interfere with teaching.
 We love when parents support their children by watching them, but not necessarily participating with them.
 We find it sometimes difficult for a child to get the most out of our program when a parent is too involved in the learning experience.
 We thank you for your trust in coaches and volunteers!
 We also strongly encourage volunteer.
-If interested in becoming a certified volunteer coach, please contact Program Director, Brian Archer, Brian@TheFirstTeeSPS.org.
+If interested in becoming a certified volunteer, please contact Allie Bordeaux, Marketing & Communications Director, at [email protected].

 - PLAYer: Introduces playing the game of golf with special emphasis on learning golf and the Nine Core Values.